-Once you apply for a federal benefit under the 14th Amendment, you “promptly and finally disavowed” any State allegiance — according to the Expatriation Act.
+Once you apply for a federal benefit, such as an SSN*, you “promptly and finally disavowed” any State allegiance — according to the Expatriation Act.

 - You are then a federal citizen living in one of the 50 states. (unless you happen to live in a territory).
 You became non-resident alien to the federal jurisdiction.